Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Results

 In AURORA, the dimensionality of the unsupervised BD space used can be adjusted depending on the number of details we want to grasp in the sensory data.
 Therefore, AURORA needs to be robust to the number of dimensions in the BD space.
-In this section, \aurorapsat{} is compared with its AURORA-VAT variant, which was suggested in (Cully, 2019) \cite{Cully2019}.
+In this section, \aurorapsat{} is compared with its \auroravat{} variant, which was suggested by Cully \cite{Cully2019}.
+We consider both variants with a uniform selector.
+To ensure that the results obtained by \auroravat{} are not due to its selector, we also consider for comparison \auroravat{} with a novelty-based selector (this selector has been shown to improve the performance of \aurorapsat{} in Fig.~\ref{fig:comparison_variants}).

-With \aurorapsat{}, the container size and coverage remain mostly stable for all dimensions in all tasks (Fig.~\ref{fig:influence_latent_dim}).
+With \aurorapsat{}, the container size and coverage remain mostly stable for all dimensions (Fig.~\ref{fig:influence_latent_dim}).
 It can be noticed that the container size remains close to the desired value $\targetscC$.
-On the contrary, with \auroravat{}, the container size gets unstable when the dimensionality exceeds four.
-For such dimensionalities, the final coverage achieved using the VAT method is also systematically lower than the CSC variant ($p<8\times 10^{-5}$).
+On the contrary, with both variants of \auroravat{}, the container size gets unstable when the dimensionality exceeds four.
+For such dimensionalities, the final coverage achieved using the VAT method is systematically lower than the CSC variant ($p<4\times 10^{-4}$).
 The way \auroravat{} operates in high-dimensional spaces can be divided into two categories.

-On the one hand, in the air-hockey task, the average container loss is low compared to the CSC variant (Fig.~\ref{fig:influence_latent_dim}, $p<5\times 10^{-6}$), and the container size is close to zero when the dimensionality of the latent space exceeds four.
+On the one hand, in the air-hockey task, the average container loss is low compared to the CSC variant (Fig.~\ref{fig:influence_latent_dim}, $p<5\times 10^{-5}$), and the container size is close to zero when the dimensionality of the latent space exceeds four.
 That low container size indicates that it is difficult for new individuals to be added to the container.
 This suggests that the estimations of the distance threshold $\thresholdNov$ made by the VAT method are too high.
-On the other hand, in the maze and hexapod tasks, the average container loss is high compared to \aurorapsat{} (Fig.~\ref{fig:influence_latent_dim}, $p<5\times 10^{-6}$).
+On the other hand, in the maze and hexapod tasks, the average container loss is high compared to \aurorapsat{} (Fig.~\ref{fig:influence_latent_dim}, $p<10^{-5}$).
 Consequently, the container size is more unstable in \auroravat{}: more individuals are added to the container, and more individuals are deleted during container updates.
 This suggests that \auroravat{} alternates between two states: (1) a state where it under-estimates $\thresholdNov$, making it easy for new individuals to be added to the container; and (2) a state where it over-estimates $\thresholdNov$, which removes all the individuals previously added when the container is updated.

 Thus, \aurorapsat{} is more robust to the BD space dimensionality compared to its VAT variant.
 In particular, it achieves its purpose of returning a container with approximately $\targetscC$ individuals.